cis198-2016s/slides/00/content.md

 ---
 ## Administrivia

-- 8-9 homeworks (50%), final project (40%) (potentially subject to change)
+- 8-9 homeworks (50%), final project (40%) (may change)
 - Participation (10%)
 - Weekly Rust lecture: Wed.
 4:30-6:00pm, Towne 321
 - Mini-Course lecture: Tue.
-6:00-7:30pm, Berger Auditorium (SKIR AUD)
+6:00-7:30pm, Berger Auditorium
 - [Piazza](https://piazza.com/class/iiksjduyiy773s)
     - We will be using Piazza for announcements; make sure you have gotten emails!
-- Consult [the website](http://cis198-2016s.github.io/) for the schedule (including slides and homework).
+- Consult [the website](http://cis198-2016s.github.io/) for the schedule, slides, and homework.
 - Class source material generally hosted on [GitHub](https://github.com/cis198-2016s/).
-    - Pull requests welcome!
+    - Corrections welcome via pull request/issue!
-- Give us feedback!
-Course is being developed so feedback is valuable.
+- Course is in development - give us feedback!

 ---
-## Administrivia: Office Hours
+### Administrivia: Office Hours

-- David Mally
+- David - Mon 4:30-6:00pm
-    - Office Hours: Mon 4:30-6:00pm, Levine 6 Lounge
+- Terry - Tues 3:00-4:30pm
-- Terry Sun
+- Kai   - Weds 6:00-7:00pm

-    - Office Hours: Tues 3:00-4:30pm, Levine 6 Lounge
+Office hours held in the Levine 6th floor lounge.

-- Kai Ninomiya
+Any changes will be announced.
-    - Office Hours: Weds 6:00-7:00pm, Levine 6 Lounge
+Check the website or Google calendar for the up-to-date schedule.

 ---
-## Administrivia: Homeworks (50%)
+### Administrivia: Homeworks (50%)

-- 8-9 homeworks
+- 8-9 homeworks.
-- Released on Wednesdays and (usually) due the following Wednesday night, midnight.
+- Released on Wednesdays and (usually) due the following Wednesday night at midnight.
 - We will be using Classroom for GitHub.
     - Click the link to make a private repo for every homework, which will be your submission.
 - 5 24-hour late days for the semester.
     - Use up to 2 late days on an assigment.

 ---
-## Helpful Links ##
+### Helpful Links ##

 - [Official Rust Docs](https://doc.rust-lang.org/stable/std/)
 - [The Rust Book (our course textbook)](https://doc.rust-lang.org/stable/book/)